Deep-Thakkar-1910/FlashCardGenerator/README.md

 - **Group and Term Creation:** Organize your flashcards into groups and create multiple terms within each group for efficient management.
 - **Bulk Creation:** Save time by creating multiple flashcard terms simultaneously.
 - **Local Storage:** Access your flashcards even offline, thanks to browser local storage integration.
-- **Download, Print, and Share:** Export flashcards as files, print them for offline studying, or share them with others through various channels.
+- **Download, Print, and Share:** Export flashcards as files, print them for offline studying, or share them with others through a quick link.

 ## Additional Features Implemented